Art Mahaffey: Philadelphia Phillies

 Mahaffey was traded by the Phillies on October 27, 1965, along with catcher Pat Corrales, and outfielder Alex Johnson, to the Cardinals, in exchange for shortstop Dick Groat, catcher Bob Uecker, and first baseman Bill White.
 In his only season with the Cards, he had a 1–4 record, in 12 games, with an ERA of 6.43.
 Mahaffey was the starting pitcher in his final big league game, on July 17, 1966, in the second game of a doubleheader against the Chicago Cubs; that day, he gave up three hits, and three runs, in 1/3 of an inning, in a game the Cubs won by a score of 7–2.

-Mahaffey was dealt along with Jerry Buchek and Tony Martínez from the Cardinals to the New York Mets for Ed Bressoud, Danny Napoleon and cash on April 1, 1967.
-Mahaffey would never play for the Mets.
+He played part of the 1966 season for the Triple-A Tulsa Oilers, the Cardinals affiliate in the Pacific Coast League, where he was 4–4 with a 5.05 ERA.
+In 1967, Mahaffey was dealt along with Jerry Buchek and Tony Martínez from the Cardinals to the New York Mets for Ed Bressoud, Danny Napoleon and cash on April 1, 1967.
+In early 1967, he unsuccessfully tried out for the Giants.
+He split the 1967 season, his last, between the Mets' Triple-A affiliate, the Jacksonville Suns, and the Chicago Cubs' Double-A affiliate, the Dallas-Fort Worth Spurs, and never again played in the major leagues, retiring at age 29.

+Personal life

+Mahaffey married his high school classmate Catherine (Hollenbeck) Mahaffey; a dietician who helped the very thin Mahaffey gain weight when he was beginning his professional career.
+After baseball, he owned an insurance brokerage business.
+He arranged a golf tournament to help longtime teammate and friend Chris Short with medical bills, after Short suffered a cerebral aneurysm in 1988, and helped set up a scholarship at the University of Delaware in Short's name.